AWildDevAppears/structure-docs/css/README.md

   }
 ```
 `.u-upper` will ALWAYS convert something to uppercase, by using the `!important` tag you are promising this to the
-codebase that `.u-upper` will never text-transform anything but to uppercase.
+code base that `.u-upper` will never text-transform anything but to uppercase.
+Although that doesn't mean you should use it
+just because, If your styles are written well, just including classes like this last should be enough.

 ## Layout